dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The only way to do great work is to love what you do.**
+**What you see in yourself is what you see in the world.**

-Steve Jobs
+Afghan Proverb